01binary/zeroweb/src/articles/investment-casting.md

 Select investment based on the size of the parts to be cast:

-- [UltraVest](https://www.riogrande.com/Product/ransom--randolph-ultra-vest-investment-100-lbs/702313) is a good choice for small to medium size aluminum parts that could fit into 6" diameter by 9" high flask.
+- [UltraVest](https://www.riogrande.com/Product/ransom--randolph-ultra-vest-investment-100-lbs/702313) is a good choice for small to medium size aluminum parts that could fit into `6" x 9"` (or smaller) flask
-- [SuspendaSlurry FS](https://www.ransom-randolph.com/suspendaslurry) is great for larger aluminum parts that could be dipped into a bucket of slurry.
+- [SuspendaSlurry FS](https://www.ransom-randolph.com/suspendaslurry) is great for larger aluminum parts that could be dipped into a bucket of slurry

+_Deionize_ the water before mixing it with investment to filter out mineral particles that weaken the mold.
+A few portable deionizers are listed in [tools & supplies](#tools--supplies).

-When several investment mix ratios are available, start in the middle and then select a ratio resulting in the strongest mold (more investment) while providing enough working time (more water).
+- When investing a flask and several investment mix ratios are available, select a ratio resulting in the _strongest mold_ (more investment) while providing enough _working time_ (more water).
+Degass the investment in a vacuum chamber while vibrating it with an oscillator

-Deionize the water before mixing it with investment to filter out mineral particles that weaken the mold.
-Portable deionizers are easy to get because they are also used for washing cars.
+- When investing with slurry no mixing is needed.
+Stir the slurry before every use and add water only if the slurry becomes too thick

-Degass the liquid investment in a vacuum chamber twice while vibrating it with an oscillator: first after mixing and then after pouring into the flask.
-If the investment molds still have bubbles after vacuuming, spray a layer of anti-sticking compound such as VacuFilm on the wax patterns before investing.
+If the investment molds have bubbles, spray a layer of anti-sticking compound such as VacuFilm on the wax patterns before investing.

 ## investing

-Place the flask on top of a rubber base with a wax pattern, and attach it using enough painter’s tape to ensure it won’t detach when vibrated.
-You can wind the rest of the flask with the same tape.
+If casting in a flask, place the flask on top of a rubber base with the wax pattern, attach it with painter's tape, and use the same tape to cover flask perforations.

 <img class="light-only" alt="investing a flask" src="./images/investment-casting-invest.gif"/>
 <img class="dark-only" alt="investing a flask" src="./images/investment-casting-invest-dark.gif"/>

-Pour investment into the flask at an angle to avoid creating more bubbles.
-After the investment sets, scrape the flask with a fettling knife to remove any overhangs that could cause it to get stuck in the vacuum-assist chamber.
+If dipping in slurry, it takes about `11` dips to create a strong mold.
+One layer of slurry dries in about `1.5 hours` when heat and fans are used to speed up the process.
+Sift fine silica sand on the first `3` layers and course sand on the other layers after each dip.

 ## autoclaving

-You can remove the wax from from the mold by autoclaving.
+Wax is evacuated from from the mold by _autoclaving_.
 This requires a pressure cooker filled with an inch of water and a stove to steam the wax out of the mold through the pouring cup.
-The steam causes the outer layer of wax to permeate into the mold, leaving enough space for the wax to expand and trickle out.
-Evacuated wax then collects on the bottom of the pressure cooker.
+The steam causes the outer layer of wax to permeate into the mold, leaving space for the wax to expand and trickle out.

 <img class="light-only" alt="autoclaving" src="./images/investment-casting-autoclaving.gif"/>
 <img class="dark-only" alt="autoclaving" src="./images/investment-casting-autoclaving-dark.gif"/>